azarothcsk/Aktualizacja-Readme.md/contracts/Readme.md

 <br>
 #### Compiling the contracts

-Follow [Populous](https://populus.readthedocs.io/en/latest/deploy.html),  [Truffle](https://truffleframework.com/docs/truffle/getting-started/compiling-contracts), [py-solc](https://github.com/ethereum/py-solc), the [solidity](https://solidity.readthedocs.io/en/v0.4.24/installing-solidity.html) instructions to install and rn solc.
+Follow [Populous](https://populus.readthedocs.io/en/latest/deploy.html),  [Truffle](https://truffleframework.com/docs/truffle/getting-started/compiling-contracts), [py-solc](https://github.com/ethereum/py-solc), the [solidity](https://solidity.readthedocs.io/en/v0.4.24/installing-solidity.html) instructions to install and run solc.
 At this time, you want to stay < 0.5 and 0.4.24 is a good choice.
 From the command line:

 ```bash
 $ solc --version # should be 0.4.24